ska-la/peskyToy/README.md

 ![Now] (../../wiki/IMG_20160915_115419.jpg)

-which deprived some hardware drawbacks.
+which is deprived of some hardware drawbacks.

 All details you can see on [Wiki] (../../wiki)